 - Winding Poplar Home is a 4-bedroom log home with a bird’s-eye view of the incredible NC mountains from its two decks.
 It features a stone hearth fireplace and has its own wine cellar and game room.

 - Firefly Lodge is a cozy 3-bedroom log cabin with three decks privately tucked away in the woods.
 It’s only 5 minutes from downtown Black Mountain, and 20 minutes away from several great hiking trails.

 - The Red Rocker Inn is located in Black Mountain, just 6.5 miles from the Craggy Mountain Visitor Center.
 It offers gracious Southern hospitality and delicious meals and is located just a short walk to shopping in the small town.

-Of course, being near Asheville and both I-40 and I-26, there are innumerable options for those looking for a run-of-the-mill highway-adjacent hotel.
+Of course, being near Asheville and both I-40 and I-26, there are innumerable options for those looking for a highway-adjacent hotel.

 Craggy Gardens is just short a day trip from Asheville, so you can also take your choice of the many great accommodation options there. –Jonathon Engels, lead photo by Emma Gallagher